 Set out from Durban on the warm Indian Ocean coastline, driving to the Ukuhlamba Drakensberg Park in KwaZulu-Natal.
 Take a guided hike in the Drakensberg Mountains, visiting San rock paintings and admiring the views.
-From South Africa's tallest mountains we head into the small inland country of Lesotho, where we walk in the scenic mountains and visit a Basotho village.
-Descending from the lofty mountains we travel into the arid Great Karoo to explore the historic town of Graaff Reinet.
+From South Africa's tallest mountains we head into the small landlocked country of Lesotho, where we walk in the scenic mountains and visit a Basotho village.
+Descending from the lofty mountains we travel into the arid Great Karoo to explore the rugged Valley of Desolation and the historic town of Graaff-Reinet.

 Next we embark on a wildlife adventure in Addo Elephant National Park, home to one of Africa's largest elephant populations, along with the rest of the Big Five of Africa, and more.
 Drive to Port Elizabeth Airport where this totally affordable Drakensberg, Lesotho & Addo Accommodated Safari comes to a close.